Before You “Bag the Elephant,” Be Sure You Can Deliver

-One of the hardest things for a small business owner to do is turn down business.
-And I’m not suggesting that you ever do that.
-However, the most important thing is to deliver a quality product in a reasonable time frame.
-Be sure if you ever “bag that elephant” you have a large enough network of partners to whom you can outsource.
+One of the hardest things for a small business owner is to turn down business.
+I am not suggesting that you ever do that.
+However, the most important thing is to deliver a quality product in a reasonable time.
+If you ever “bag that elephant,” be sure you have a large enough network of partners to whom you can outsource.

-A good example of this is the situation a company I worked for fell into several years ago.
-There was a small company that was owned by a phenomenal salesperson.
-He negotiated a sizable contract with a large university and when he was finished, he realized he could not deliver on his promises.
-He came to us “hat in hand” and begged us to help him with the business.
-We agreed but only if we could enter negotiations to buy his company.
-The result, we bought a company, retained a good employee, and inherited a very lucrative contract.
-While this turned out to be a win-win, I’m sure the phenomenal salesman occasionally wondered what life would have been like if he could have pulled it off and retained ownership of his company.
+A good example is a situation a company I worked for lucked into several years ago.
+A phenomenal salesperson owned a small company.
+He negotiated a sizable contract with a large university and when finished, he realized he could not deliver on his promises.
+He came to us with a “hat in hand” and begged us to help him with the business.
+We agreed, but only if we could enter negotiations to buy his company.
+As the result, we bought a company, retained a good employee, and inherited a very lucrative contract.
+While this turned out to be a win-win, I am sure the phenomenal salesman occasionally wondered what life would have been like had he been able to pull it off and retain ownership of his company.